dabeaz-course/practical-python/Notes/06_Generators/02_Customizing_iteration.md

 8
 ```

-When the generator returns, the iteration raises an error.
+When the generator finally returns, the iteration raises an error.

 ```python
 >>> x.__next__()